Musicals101.com

 WOMAN: He's the father of a baby boy but his wife doesn't know it yet.

-Here is a refrain sung on both sides of the Atlantic by British comedienne Marie Lloyd.
+Here is a refrain sung on both sides of the Atlantic by British music hall comedienne Marie Lloyd.
 Gentle as it sounds today, it left some American vaudeville managers steaming in the early 20th Century --

 What's that for, eh?
 Oh, tell me Ma.